Restrictions lifted for tourists from November 8 as travel rules ease

 Unvaccinated Americans will be subject to stricter measures, including a test within one day of departure and an additional test when they return.

 As travel in Europe has been opening up, many European governments had been left frustrated at the intransigence of the US leadership.
 As European countries’ vaccination rates increased, the frustration grew, as citizens from some nations with higher Covid rates were still permitted entry to the US.

 British Prime Minister Boris Johnson called the announcement “a fantastic boost for business and trade, and great that family and friends on both sides of the pond can be reunited once again.”
 Germany’s U.S. ambassador, Emily Haber, said on Twitter it was “hugely important to promote people-to-people contacts and transatlantic business.”

 When Europe opened its borders in June, a lack of reciprocation was said to have driven the move to reverse the decision a month later.
-This forthcoming relaxing of travel rules is being welcomed as a step towards mending relationships between the US and, particularly, countries in the Schengen Area and the United Kingdom.
+This new relaxation of travel rules is being welcomed as a step towards mending relationships between the US and, particularly, countries in the Schengen Area and the United Kingdom.

-The timing of the announcement seems especially emotive since Thanksgiving in the US will come a couple of weeks after the proposed lifting of the ban.
+The timing of the announcement seems especially emotive since Thanksgiving in the US comes in a couple of weeks.
 As mentioned, many families and friends will be seeing each other for the first time in maybe two years, so there is expected to be a huge surge in bookings and travel leading up to it.